IshitaWad/Bazaar-NYC/README.md

-# Bazaar — Your City's Living Room 🏙️
+# Bazaar: Your City's Living Room 🏙️

 ## Overview
 Bazaar is a web application that helps transform underutilized office spaces into bookable cultural and retail experiences.